Studying in the UK and Coronavirus (COVID-19)

 Students that have been issued a visa and decide not to travel, must inform the institution they are due to attend so their visa status can be updated.
 Should students wish to defer their studies, they would need to apply for a new visa as their current visa would not cover the full period of study for the next course.

-UK universities and SI-UK are accepting applications as normal in preparation for the Autumn 2020 intake.
+UK universities and SI-UK are accepting applications as normal in preparation for the January 2021 and September 2021 intake.

 There will be no changes to how scholarships are allocated and many UK universities are currently finalising revised scholarship plans for 2021 entry.